wild-card-ai/agents-json/README.md

 ## Licenses

 The agents.json specification is open source, licensed under the [Apache 2.0 License](./agents_json/LICENSE).
-The agents.json Bridge is source-available, licensed under the [BUSL-1.1 License](./python/LICENSE).
+The Wildcard Bridge is source-available, licensed under the [BUSL-1.1 License](./python/LICENSE).

 ## Contributions